cmmoran/arch-helper/readme.md

 npm run watch
 ```

-You can open `./dist/index.html` in your browser and it will give some basic functionality based one pasted images.
+You can open `./dist/index.html` in your browser and it will give some basic functionality based on pasted images.

 You can also open it in the Alt1 browser and click the `add app` button that appears to get some basic alt1 functionality.

+## Credit

+`ding.ogg` lovingly lifted from bloodlord mandokir via wowhead sounds tab.
+(I looked for the link but have not been able to find it again.
+I've had this file for a very long time.)